opixelum/brain-disk-gitbook/docs/glossary.md

 [OS](#operating-system-os) & programs & to perform hardware initialization
 during the booting process.

+### Big Data

+Field that treats ways to extract, store, analyse & process for creating value for an organization, meeting the 5 V's: volume, velocity, variety, veracity & value.

 ### Bitmask

 Pattern of bits indicating which bits in a second pattern are to be modified.